 Skyscrapers of New York City

 Skyscraper is a very tall, multistoried building.
 The name appeared in the 1880s.
 The key technological development for the rise of skyscrapers was the passenger elevator, before that the construction of buildings, with more than five floors, was not practical.
 Engineering innovations, such as steel frame system, also allowed for taller structures.
+Unfortunately, adequate safety measures took a long time to be adopted and a large number of workers died in the process.

-More: Early skyscrapers in New York City
+More: Early Skyscrapers in NYC

 In 2021, the tallest buildings in NYC were: